yjunechoe/yjunechoe/README.md

 ### Hi! 👋

-I am a Ph.D. candidate in Linguistics at the University of Pennsylvania, studying various topics in psycholinguistics and acquisition.
+I am a Ph.D. candidate in Linguistics at the University of Pennsylvania, studying psycholinguistics and language acquisition.

-I'm also a data visualization hobbyist and like to dabble in R/ggplot and JS/D3 in my free time.
-I sometimes share my projects on [Twitter](https://twitter.com/yjunechoe).
+I'm also a data visualization hobbyist and I develop software for statistical computing and graphics in my free timme.

 ### Packages and softwares 📦